Lord Jesus Christ in the 1611KJV

 1. The phrase And after that many days were fulfilled means: 'They argued for many days'.

-2. The phrase the Jews took counsel to kill him means: 'A group agreed together to kill him because they could not win the arguments'.
+2. The phrase The Jews took counsel to kill him means: 'A group agreed together to kill him because they could not win the arguments'.

 3. The phrase But their laying await was known of Saul means: 'They did not catch him by surprise'.